-On the 21st of December, 2017, the General Assembly (GA) of the United Nations (UN) again adopted a resolution on Jerusalem (A/RES/ES-10/19), within a month of its previous resolution on the 30th of November, 2017 (A/RES/72/15).
-The most recent resolution is in response to the speech of the President of the United States on the 6th of December, 2017, in which he recognized Jerusalem as the capital of Israel and announced the removal of the US Embassy from Tel Aviv and its relocation to Jerusalem.
+On the 21st of December 2017 the UN General Assembly (GA) again adopted a resolution on Jerusalem (A/RES/ES-10/19), within a month of its previous resolution on the same topic (A/RES/72/15).
+The most recent resolution came in response to the speech of the President of the United States on the 6th of December 2017, in which he recognised Jerusalem as the capital of Israel and announced the removal of the US Embassy from Tel Aviv and its relocation to Jerusalem.

 It is surprising that the Tenth Emergency Special Session convened for the purpose of criticizing the American President on the issue of Jerusalem.
 As already mentioned, originally, the idea behind Emergency Special Sessions under the ‘Uniting for Peace’ resolution has been the urgency of a situation, threatening world peace, or on an occasion where the decision-making of the Security Council has become impossible due to a veto of a permanent member.
 Therefore, it is questionable how an Emergency Special Session can last for more than twenty years!
 It is even more curious to use it in this case on the occasion of President Trump’s speech regarding Jerusalem.
 What he did is simply recognize Jerusalem as the capital of Israel, which, according to Israeli law, it had been from the beginning of the existence of the State of Israel.
 In addition, President Trump expressed the intention to move the US embassy to Jerusalem.
 The President only confirmed what the American Congress enacted in 1995 in the Jerusalem Embassy Act; at that time, it was adopted with overwhelming majorities in both Houses.
 The wording of President Trump’s speech was moreover very cautious, leaving open the question of the future borders of Jerusalem.
 As such, was there really any threat to international peace?
 The US President simply recognized the reality both in law and in fact.
 Perhaps the overreaction of the GA will fuel actions that may become a threat to international peace.

-The GA expressed ‘its deep regret at the recent decisions concerning the status of Jerusalem’.
+The GA expressed “its deep regret at the recent decisions concerning the status of Jerusalem”.
 This no doubt refers to the status of Jerusalem as the capital of Israel.
 It should be underlined, first of all, that the US President did not make a decision on the status of Jerusalem.
-The State of Israel, as a sovereign state, had decided on the status of Jerusalem and declared Jerusalem to be its capital in 1949/1950 and again in 1980.
-The American President simply recognized the sovereign decisions of Israel, which it was fully entitled to make.
+The State of Israel, as a sovereign state, had decided on the status of Jerusalem and declared Jerusalem to be its capital in 1949, in 1950 and again in 1980.
+The American President simply recognised the sovereign decisions of Israel, which it was fully entitled to do.

 Jerusalem as a whole is part of the territory under the Mandate for Palestine, destined as the location of the Jewish national home.
 According to Article 80 of the UN Charter, the rights of the Jewish people under the Mandate should be respected, also with regard to Jerusalem.
 The principle of uti possidetis juris, determining that the borders of a new State on becoming independent are the pre-existing administrative borders, points in the same direction.

-The purpose of the Mandate was to lead the Jewish people to independence in that territory.
-This was partly realized when Israel proclaimed its independence on the 14th of May, 1948.
-Immediately afterwards, Israel was attacked by five Arab States, including (Trans-)Jordan, which captured the eastern part of Jerusalem, including the Old City.
+The purpose of the British Mandate was to lead the Jewish people to independence in that territory.
+This was partly realised when Israel proclaimed its independence on the 14th of May 1948.
+Immediately after, Israel was attacked by five Arab States, including (Trans-)Jordan, which captured the eastern part of Jerusalem, including the Old City.
 As the outcome of the Six Day War in 1967, when Jordan had attacked Israel again, Israel reunified Jerusalem, restoring the situation as it existed under the Mandate.

 The Location of the Embassy

-The new GA resolution on Jerusalem is without foundation in international law and exceeds the constitutional powers of this organ under the UN Charter.
-It adds yet another chapter to the long story of anti-Israel sentiment that has become characteristic of the UN.
-It has to be feared that the resolution of the GA will itself be used by those interested in spreading hatred, unrest and violence against Israel and the Jewish people.
+In the light of the above, it may be deduced that the new GA resolution on Jerusalem lacks a sturdy foundation in international law and exceeds its constitutional powers under the UN Charter.
+Sadly, it appears to add yet another chapter to the long story of anti-Israel sentiment that has become characteristic of the UN.
+As mentioned above, this resolution unfortunately bears a serious risk of being used by those interested in spreading hatred, unrest and violence against Israel and the Jewish people.